 At Theresa Gold Mines, Natives had their say in the conduct of the mine.
 Maybe for the first time in modern Canadian mining history.
 Apart from being employed as miners, truck drivers, engineers, equipment operators and maintenance operators they had their right of vote in the General Assemblies (sic) usually held at Caouette’s house. www.theresagoldmines.ca/en/home

-Two key points arise from the above.
+Three key points arise from the above.

-Firstly, for at least the past hundred years the Ginoogaming band leadership and members have been willing and eager participants in various mining ventures, working and living ecumenically side by side with non-Indigenous persons in the modern, heavily mechanized, industrial and commercial development of Ginoogaming’s alleged “traditional territory”.
+Secondly, for at least the past hundred years the Ginoogaming band leadership and members have been willing and eager participants in various mining ventures, working and living ecumenically side by side with non-Indigenous persons in the modern, heavily mechanized, industrial and commercial development of Ginoogaming’s alleged “traditional territory”.

-Secondly, at no time during this period was there any Ginoogaming assertion- nor could there be- that mining- this benign, ancient and productive civilizational activity which they were always an integral part of-was taking place in any “sacred area” of theirs or that it violated any “sacred rights” or “sacred practices” of theirs.
+Thirdly, at no time during this period was there any Ginoogaming assertion- nor could there be- that mining- this benign, ancient and productive civilizational activity which they were always an integral part of-was taking place in any “sacred area” of theirs or that it violated any “sacred rights” or “sacred practices” of theirs.
 At no time was there any assertion that any of this civilizational activity was “desecrating” anything spiritual or physical or threatening or “irreparably harming” anyone’s “identity, cultural survival and psychosocial wellbeing.”
 History and common sense completely belie these absurd, frivolous, cynical and totally fabricated claims.